 Is it just me, or does it seem like everyone jumped from peaches and tomatoes right over to the pumpkin patch?
-I love pumpkin lattes, breads, pies and desserts as much as the next person, but what happened to apples?
-I’m guessing pumpkins are all over the internet because those orange baked goods are prettier to photograph, and who doesn’t love the smell of pumpkin pie spices?
-Oh yeah, and it’s a lot easier to open a can of pumpkin than it is to peel, core and slice all of those apples.
+I love pumpkin everything as much as the next person, but what happened to apples?
+I’m guessing pumpkins are all over Pinterest because those orange baked goods are prettier to photograph.
+AND it’s a lot easier to open a can of pumpkin than it is to peel, core and slice all of those apples.

-Apples are my go-to fruit all fall and winter long, and not just because we went apple picking and have bags of them.
+Apples are my go-to fruit all fall and winter long, and not just because they’re $0.98 a pound right now.
 I love the subtle differences in flavor and texture between the different varieties, as well as their long shelf life, their portable, pack-ability (no cutting, peeling or containers needed), and of course, their health benefits.

-Although they’re often overshadowed by more colorful cancer fighting berries, and yes, beta-carotene rich pumpkins, apples are pretty darn nutritious in their own right, and there actually is some truth to the “Apple a Day…” saying.
-Apples are an excellent source of soluble fiber, which can reduce cholesterol, help stabilize blood sugar, and even promote weight loss.
-Soluble fiber is the kind that attracts water and forms a gel, and delays the emptying of your stomach, so you feel fuller longer, and according to the research, if you eat a few apples each day, you’ll get those benefits.
+Although they’re often overshadowed by more colorful berries, and yes, beta-carotene rich pumpkins, apples are pretty darn nutritious in their own right, and there actually is truth to the “Apple a Day…” saying.
+Apples are an excellent source of soluble fiber, which can reduce cholesterol, help stabilize blood sugar, and even promote weight loss because it helps keep you fuller for longer.

-- 3 large baking apples, quartered and cut into 1-inch pieces
+- 3 large baking apples quartered and cut into slices

 - 1 tsp pumpkin pie spice mix

-- Place apple pieces in a pie plate or shallow baking dish, and toss with olive oil to coat.
+Place apple pieces in a pie plate or shallow baking dish.

 Do you buy apples every week in the fall and winter?
 Which variety is your favorite?